Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

        or segment.
 Such signaling may also be inserted in a later stage by the receiving entity.
 A smart receiving entity can detect what type of media object is received from the information in the MovieFragmentBox.
-   16. The DASH manifest should use SegmentTemplate with SegmentTimeline, preferably with $Time$ based naming that can be automatically extended.
+   16. The MPEG-DASH manifest shall use SegmentTemplate in an AdaptationSet or Represention, with SegmentTimeline with $Time$ based naming that can be automatically extended.
+       Otherwise based on $Number$ based naming that can be automatically extended.
+   16a The SegmentTemplate@initiatization in the MPEG-DASH manifest
+       shall begin with the substring $RepresentationID$ and the SegmentTempate@media shall contain substrings $RepresentationID$ and
+       a following substring either $Number$ or $Time$.
+The BaseURL element shall be absent.
-       Only relative BaseURL is used.
-In addition, the period availability start time should be set to 1-1-1970 (Unix epoch) and the period start to 0.
+   16b The period AvailabilityStartTime should be set to 1-1-1970 (Unix epoch)
+        and the period start to PT0S, if this is not the case it may be more difficult to synchronize more than one ingest source.
+   16c Each Representation in the MPEG-DASH manifest represents a CMAF track,
+       each AdaptationSet in the MPD represents a CMAF SwitchingSet.
+   16d In case an ingest source issues a POST Request with an updated MPEG-DASH
+       manifest, identical naming conventions apply.
+A receiver may ignore such updated MPD send by an ingest source. (note this needs more discussion, main reasons to update are adding periods or Representations)
    17. In case the ingest source loses its own input or input is absent, it SHALL insert filler or replacement content, and output these as valid CMAF segments.
 Examples may be black frames, silent audio, or empty timed